 [...]

-An HE beamformer with multiple STA Info elements shall set the RU Start Index and RU End Index in the STA Info field to indicate the starting 26-tone RU and the ending 26-tone RU of the requested HE compressed beamforming feedback report only if the HE beamformee indicates it is capable of Partial Bandwidth feedback.
+An HE beamformer with multiple STA Info elements shall set the RU Start Index and RU End Index in the STA Info field to indicate the starting 26-tone RU and the ending 26-tone RU of the requested HE compressed beamforming feedback report.

 The RU Start Index is 7 bits and indicates the lowest 26-tone RU for which the HE beamformer is requesting feedback.
 The RU End Index is 7 bits and indicates the highest 26-tone RU for which the HE beamformer is requesting feedback.

 The 26-tone RU location is based on the RXVECTOR parameter CH_BANDWIDTH of the HE NDP Announcement when received in an HE PPDU or the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT when the HE NDP Announcement is received in a non-HT PPDU.

-If the HE beamformee is not capable of partial bandwidth feedback or if there is only one STA info element in the NDP Announcement frame then the HE beamformer shall set the RU Start Index and the RU End Index to values indicating a full bandwidth feedback such as in the case of Ng = 4, for 80 MHz full bandwidth feedback the RU Start Index and RU End Index is set to 0 and 36, respectively as shown in Table YY-1.
+If the HE beamformee is not capable of partial bandwidth feedback or if there is only one STA info element in the NDP Announcement frame, then the HE beamformer shall set the RU Start Index and the RU End Index to values indicating the full bandwidth of the HE NDP Announcement frame.
+(For example in the case of Ng = 4, for 80 MHz full bandwidth feedback, the RU Start Index and RU End Index are 0 and 36, respectively.
+For Ng = 4 and 160 or 80+80 MHz full bandwidth feedback, the RU Start Index and RU End Index are 0 and 74, respectively.)

+For 80+80 MHz, feedback is not requested for the gap between the 80 MHz segments.

 [...]